 But the day will inevitably come when the board will have to a find a permanent replacement for their iconic leader.
 Steve Jobs at an Apple event Throughout the long, sad, information-deprived debate over the health of Steve Jobs, there have always been two parallel conversations about would happen if the Apple (AAPL) CEO were to leave his job prematurely.
 On the one hand is the question of what would happen to Apple in the near term.
 Thinking the unthinkable: Apple without Steve Jobs.
 The company would be different -- but not necessarily weaker -- without its co-founder Photo: David Paul Morris/Getty Images News Whenever Steve Jobs takes a medical leave -- and the one announced Monday is his third in less than six years -- the question invariably arises: What happens to Apple (AAPL) when he leaves the company for good?

 The stock -- to address the immediate concern of investors -- will take a hit.
+The U.S. markets were closed for Martin Luther King Day when the news hit, but on the Frankfurt exchange Apple shares immediately dropped 7%, shaving more than $22 billion off the company's market cap.
 Steve Jobs went to Switzerland in search of cancer treatment.
 Fortune has learned that Apple CEO Steve Jobs spent part of 2009 at a hospital in Basel, Switzerland seeking treatment for neuroendocrine cancer, which he had surgically treated in 2004.

 Copyright 1998-2005.
 Steve Jobs Went To Switzerland For "Unusual" Radiological Treatment In 2009.
 Apple has not elaborated on whatever is ailing CEO Steve Jobs, who announced yesterday that he would take his second medical leave in 2 years.

 But Fortune contributor Doron Levin reports new information today about Jobs' previous leave in 2009.
 In addition to Jobs' liver transplant in Tennessee, he also "took an unpublicized flight to Switzerland to undergo an unusual radiological treatment at the University of Basel for neuroendocrine cancer," according to Jerry York, a former Apple director who died in 2010.
+Fortune is careful not to say specifically that Jobs received this treatment, just that he flew there and sought it.
 5 Facts About Apple Chief Steve Jobs' Health.
 How Steve Jobs Got Sick, Got Better, And Decided To Save Some Lives.
 We published a version of this story last spring, when the organ donor law cleared the California state senate's health committee.